-Learn How to Calculate the Enterprise Value of a Company
+How to Calculate the Enterprise Value of a Company

-Enterprise value provides a more accurate estimate of takeover cost than market capitalization because it takes includes a number of other important factors, such as preferred stock, and debt (including bank loans and corporate bonds), market capitalization, and excess cash.
+EV provides a more accurate estimate of takeover cost than market capitalization because it takes includes a number of other important factors, such as preferred stock, debt (including bank loans and corporate bonds), market capitalization, and excess cash.

 You can calculate enterprise value by adding a corporation’s market capitalization, preferred stock, and outstanding debt together and then subtracting out the cash and cash equivalents found on the balance sheet.

-In other words, enterprise value equates to the amount it would cost you to buy every single share of a company’s common stock, preferred stock, and outstanding debt.
+In other words, EV equates to the amount it would cost you to buy every single share of a company’s common stock, preferred stock, and outstanding debt.

-The Components of Enterprise Value
+Understanding the Components of Enterprise Value

 A preferred stock issue that must be redeemed at a certain date at a certain price is, for all intents and purposes, debt.
 In other cases, preferred stockholders may have the right to receive a fixed dividend, plus they would also share in a portion of the profits (this type is known as “participating”).

 Preferred stock that can be exchanged for the common stock is known as convertible preferred stock.
 Regardless, the preferred stock represents a claim on the business that must be factored into enterprise value.